travisdesell/ngafid2.0/README.md

 # If you do set this to true the following 3 parameters do not need to be set
 export NGAFID_BACKUP_DIR=<path to where backups should be stored>
 export NGAFID_BACKUP_TABLES="user fleet airframes airframe_types tails user_preferences user_preferences_metrics double_series_names stored_filters string_series_names data_type_names flight_tags sim_aircraft uploads"
+# If you don't want the webserver to send emails (exceptions, shutdowns, etc.), set this to false.
+export NGAFID_EMAIL_ENABLED=false
 ```

 and run